EnginKARATAS/carousel-solution/README.md

 - [x]  Additionally, the code should ensure that the favorited products with filled hearts are displayed.
 - [x]  The design must be responsive and suitable for all platforms, including mobile, tablet, and desktop.
 Viewable product amount might vary according to the resolution.

-## Development Summary
+## Development Higlights

+*  Added necessary conditions in case of adding additional carousels.
+For example the card size does not change when multiple carousels are added.
+Or New carousel does not triggering local storage hearts to unfilled.
 *  The carousel design was created from scratch.
-No code was copied from the existing carousel.
 *  All items in the case have been resolved.
-*  Since it was requested to show "six and a half" cards, this view was statically achieved.
-This led to the images resizing responsively without breaking the design.
 *  The carousel design was aimed to be pixel-perfect with minimal error margin, similar to other areas on the LCW site.
 *  Since pixel-perfect was not the primary request and the story did not include additional information about similarity to other blocks, the best possible design was targeted.
-*  The left and right arrow buttons disappear in mobile view, and text overflow and line break properties are protected.
+*  As an improvement, the left and right arrow buttons disappearing in mobile view, and text overflow and line break properties are protected.
 *  The code was developed using functional and object-oriented programming principles to maintain clean code.
 However, abstractions and type definitions were kept to a minimum to avoid over-engineering.
 *  The arrow and heart features are fully functional.
-*  Controls were added to ensure that the card size does not change when multiple carousels are added.